kluctl uses a Jinja2 Templating engine to pre-process/render every involved configuration file and resource before

 when

-Variables can also be loaded conditionally by specifying a condition via when: <condition>
+Variables can also be loaded conditionally by specifying a condition via when: <condition>.
+The condition must be in

 the same format as described in conditional deployment items